 My story is that I went to Seton Hall University, where I got a business degree.
-After I graduated in ’92, I was still living in Jersey, and commuting into New York.
-My first job was advertising.
+After I graduated in ’92, I was still living in Jersey and commuting to New York.
+My first job was in advertising.
 Like everyone else at that time!

 After a while, I wasn’t feeling the advertising world.
 I hung out with a group in the fashion industry.
 One of the girls hooked me up with her dad and I worked in production in a dress house for a couple of years.
 The fashion world really opened the door for me and who I was.
 I was becoming successful in the fashion world, but I was miserable.
 Eventually, I had a job interview with Tahari, he threw all this money on the table, and I turned down the job.

 I decided I just wanted to do what I wanted to do, and that was hair.
 I sold my townhouse and went to school in New York.
-Back to school with these 17-year-old kids; I was the oldest in the class.
+Back to school with these 17-year-old kids and I was the oldest in the class.

-I started shampooing heads at the salon I still work for today, to pay my mortgage.
 I worked at Scott J Salon and in less than a year he promoted me.
-I worked at our flagship location on 72nd and Columbus, and was there until the Upper East side location opened up, and that was my way to go to the next level, get promoted, pick my schedule, and eventually became a master stylist.
+I worked at our flagship location on 72nd and Columbus and was there until the Upper Eastside location opened up, and that was my way to go to the next level, get promoted, pick my schedule, and eventually became a master stylist.